DamoM73/digital-solutions-text-2025/content/06_documentation/13_data_exchange_diagrams.md

 - A web app that students access from their laptops
 - The web app sends requests to an external weather API to get current conditions
-- The app stores daily weather history in a school-hosted cloud database
+- The app stores daily weather history in a local database hosted on a school server
 - An admin panel allows staff to view and export reports

 Create a network diagram that shows: